 Morphology measurements are performed using \texttt{pysersic} \citep{Pasha2023} assuming a Sersic profile for each source and a flat background that is fit simultaneously.
 Priors for $r_{\rm eff}$, $n_{\rm Sersic}$ and the axis ratio are flat and bounded by 0.5 -- 10 pixels, 0.65 -- 4 and 0.1 -- 1, respectively; priors for the central position and fluxes are Gaussian and based on the measurements from the photometric catalog.
 The posteriors for all variables are explored using the No U-turn Sampler (NUTS; \citealt{2011arXiv1111.4246H,2019arXiv191211554P}) where two chains are run for 1,000 warm-up iterations followed by 1,000 sampling steps each.

 Additionally, we model \twelve\ with two Sersic components.
 The priors in this case are independent and similar to the above, except for the flux.
-We assume each source has half of the catalog flux, and the central positions are offset by about two pixels in the north-west (NW) and south-east (SE) direction respectively.
+We assume each source has half of the catalog flux, and the central positions are offset by about two pixels in the northwest (NW) and southeast (SE) direction, respectively.

-Our morphology measurements focus on F277W as this leads to the best constraints for both source, owing to the higher S/N. It is worth noting that at the redshifts measured, the rest-frame wavelength of the F277W filter is in the far ultraviolet which is expected to trace recent ($\lesssim$ 20 Myr) un-obscured star formation.
-We also perform Sersic fits in the redder F444W filter, which gave similar results for \twelve{}.
+Our morphology measurements focus on F277W as this leads to the best constraints for both sources, owing to the higher S/N. It is worth noting that at the redshifts measured, the rest-frame wavelength of the F277W filter is in the far-ultraviolet which is expected to trace recent ($\lesssim$ 20 Myr) unobscured star formation.
+We also perform Sersic fits in the redder F444W filter, which give similar results for \twelve{}.
 However, given the faintness of \thirteen{} in the redder bands, the fits for this source yield limited constraints.